autowarefoundation/autoware-documentation/docs/tutorials/index.md

 ### Digital twin simulation

 Digital twin simulation is a simulation type that is able to produce realistic data and simulate almost the entire system.
 It is also commonly referred to as end-to-end simulation.

+## Advanced

+This page explains advanced topics that you should read after you get used to Autoware.